 Japonisme Meaning

-The term Japonisme or Japonism is about Japanese art, culture, and aesthetics in European art, especially the Impressionism and Post-impressionism art movements.
-Without the Japanese influence in art and, in particular, the Japanese woodblock prints, European art maybe would not have been the same.
+The term Japonisme or Japonism is about Japanese art, culture, and aesthetics in European art, especially the Impressionism and Post-Impressionism art movements.
+Without the Japanese influence in art, particularly the Japanese woodblock prints, European art may not have been the same.

-The Duitch trading ships brought the Japanese Ukiyo-e Woodblocks first on their cargo ships.
+The Duitch trading ships brought the Japanese Ukiyo-e Woodblocks on their cargo ships first.
 By the 1860s, the Japanese woodblock prints became very popular.

-I am not sure if those ship traders understood how much the art would impact European art for years to come when they brought the Japanese art and woodblock prints back.
+I am unsure if those ship traders understood how much the art would impact European art for years to come when they brought the Japanese art and woodblock prints back.

-The interest for Japanese goods in Europe was heightened when Japan opened up its ports for trade during 1853.
+The interest in Japanese goods in Europe was heightened when Japan opened up its ports for trade in 1853.
 You can imagine some European traders going around some of the Japanese markets and seeing the Ukiyo-e woodblock prints and wondering whether there could be an interesting in Europe

-The woodblock prints in Japan were probably plentiful, easy to get as they were produced for the masses and would have been relatively cheap.
+The woodblock prints in Japan were probably plentiful and easy to get as they were produced for the masses and would have been relatively cheap.

 Japanese art also influenced the theatre in Europe.
-In 1876 Gibert and Sullivan produced a play that was very popular called Mikado.
-It was so popular that seventeen companies throughout Europe performed it 9,000 times during the first two years of its premiere.
+In 1876, Gibert and Sullivan produced a very popular play called Mikado.
+It was so popular that seventeen European companies performed it 9,000 times during the first two years of its premiere.

-Japan also influenced gardens in Europe; Japanese gardens directly influenced several prominent gardens and parks during the late 19th and early 20th centuries.
+Japan also influenced European gardens; Japanese gardens directly influenced several prominent gardens and parks during the late 19th and early 20th centuries.

 In the United States, many collectors started to collect Japanese artifacts.
-Many US Museums today still have significantly Japanese collections in their museums.
+Many US Museums today still have significant Japanese collections in their museums.

 About Japonisme and European Artists